LutzLange/microservices-demo/README.md

 2. **Running on Google Kubernetes Engine (GKE)”** (~30 minutes) You will build, upload and deploy the container images to a Kubernetes cluster on Google Cloud.

-3. **Using pre-built container images:** (~10 minutes, you will still need to follow one of the steps above up until `skaffold run` command).
-With this option, you will use pre-built container images that are available publicly, instead of building them yourself, which takes a long time).

 ### Option 1: Running locally with “Docker for Desktop”